 If you are new to this industry, you’ll need to spend time learning terminology to help you feel more acquainted with the information that pertains to offshore drilling.
-However, the basic concept behind this industry involves hiring a crew to bring a giant drill into the middle of the ocean to search for petroleum.
+However, this industry’s basic concept involves hiring a crew to bring a giant drill into the middle of the ocean to search for petroleum.
 Of course, there are exact procedures and scientific calculations that make this industry worthy of your attention.
-The majority of this article will deal with the types of trends that we can expect to see change the shape of the offshore drilling industry; many of these trends deal with government regulations and the availability of oil reserves in various regions of the world.
+The majority of this article will deal with the types of trends that we can expect to see change the offshore drilling industry’s shape; many of these trends deal with government regulations and the availability of oil reserves in various regions of the world.

 This article will interest anyone that enjoys staying in touch with current events.
 However, this will be of special interest to people who are working with offshore drilling companies over the course of the next year.
-Investors need to make careful decisions about which stocks or options to purchase, so they should pay close attention to such trends, and anyone who is interested in getting involved in running an offshore drilling company should take note of these predictions.
+Investors need to make careful decisions about which stocks or options to purchase, so they should pay close attention to such trends.
+Anyone interested in running an offshore drilling company should note these predictions.

 Trends for the Offshore Drilling Industry in 2021